 Condorchem Envitech Offer

-Condorchem Envitech’s mechanical vapor compression vacuum evaporators are based on three different product types:
+Condorchem Envitech's offer of mechanical vapor recompression vacuum evaporators is divided into three different types of products:

 - Natural circulation evaporators: These is very competitive equipment suitable for those cases where low steam production is required, 10-120 L/h.